Puchaczov/Musoq/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Musoq is licensed under the MIT License - see the [LICENSE](LICENSE) file for details